StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2019-07-29-neural-music-style-translation.md

 [PerformanceRNN](https://magenta.tensorflow.org/performance-rnn).
 To encode a piece of music in this way, we go through the piece from beginning to end and as we encounter note onsets and offsets, we emit `NoteOn` and `NoteOff` tokens (each with an associated pitch); between consecutive events, we emit `TimeShift` tokens, specifying the time difference (in terms of fractions of a beat).
 This representation is very powerful, allowing to encode arbitrary polyphony while being easy to generate with an RNN decoder.
 However, we also found that it's prone to occasional timing errors, causing the model to 'drift away' from the beat.

-To make the task easier, we trained a dedicated model for each output track (for the purpose of the paper, we chose bass and piano).
+To make the task easier, we trained a dedicated model for each output track (for the paper, we chose bass and piano).
 This way, the decoder doesn't need to waste its capacity on keeping track of the different instruments playing at the same time, and can instead focus on the style of the track it was trained for.
 However, we found it helpful to provide multiple tracks of the original song as input to the encoder, since this gives the model more information about the song's harmony.

 ## Conclusion